-- 1. Complete the requirements for admission to the College.
-Admission to the College does not guarantee admission to the Program. - 2.
-File a degree plan with the Allied Health Advisor which shows evidence of: - a.
-TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
-Official TSI scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - b.
-Completion of MATH 0300 is a co-requisite for the Emergency Medical Services Basic Certificate. - 3.
-A minimum GPA of 2.0 - 4.
-Submit a formal program application to the Allied Health Advisor. - 5.
-Complete the following prior to enrollment: - a.
-A physical examination. - b.
-TB skin test within six months of starting the program. - c.
-Immunizations Series; including the Hepatitis B series and the titer or show proof of illness.
+- A physical examination.
+TB skin test within six months of starting the program. b. - Immunization series; including the Hepatitis B immunization series including titer or show proof of illness.
 To be eligible to apply to the Program, student must show proof that the immunization process has been started.
-The process needs to be completed by the start of the program (This process takes seven months to complete). - 6.
-Complete Health Care Provider CPR. - 7.
-Complete a background check through the College at students cost upon acceptance to program. - 8.
-Complete a clear drug screening test as directed by the Program. - 9.
-Potential students may need to complete interview or meet with the EMS Program Coordinator.
+The process needs to be completed by the start of the program.
+(This process takes seven months to complete). - Students must be certified in American Heart Health Care and maintain certification throughout their course of - Complete a background check through the College at students cost upon acceptance to the Program. - Complete a clear drug screening test at students cost as directed by the Program. - Potential students may need to complete interview or meet with the Program Director upon request. - h.
+Attend Mandatory Orientation.